Aims of Music Education within the school

-The Department is exceptionally well resourced with two fully equipped music rooms both with 15 workstations consisting of computer, keyboard and music software.
-We have a fully equipped recording studio and three music practice rooms.
+The Department is very well resourced with two fully equipped music rooms both with 15 workstations consisting of computer, keyboard and music software.
+We have a fully equipped recording studio and two music practice rooms.
 The department also has a large number of instruments available for students to loan.

 The department offers free tuition on Guitar, Percussion, Woodwind, String, Upper Brass and Lower Brass, all delivered by expert staff in the chosen field and students are encouraged to take advantage of this free instrumental tuition.
 In many cases the department can provide an instrument free of charge as well as the tuition.

 The department currently runs the following Musical Units;

 - Concert Band

 - Singing Group